Rules Continued

 27. Weather Conditions

 The two captains shall decide whether conditions are suitable for the match to commence, and if they cannot agree, the umpires shall decide.
-After play has commenced, the umpires shall be the sole judges as to the continuation or resumption of the match but each side shall be allowed an appeal against the light in each innings.
+After play has commenced, the umpires shall be the sole judges as to the continuation or resumption of the match.
 If a prepared pitch is unfit for play, the captains may decide to have another pitch prepared.

 28. Choice of Innings

-The captains shall toss for the choice of innings at least 15 minutes before the match is due to commence.
+The captains shall toss for the choice of innings at least 15 minutes before the match is due to commence in the presence of the match umpires.

 29. Preparation of the Pitch